How Limits and Boundaries Lead to Healthy Habits

 So ditch the thought that you must do everything perfectly and embrace the power of setting healthy boundaries by respecting your won’ts.

-Remember, change takes time, and progress is not linear, but by focusing on what truly matters, you'll be on your way to a happier and healthier you.
+Remember, change takes time, and progress is not linear.
+But, by focusing on what truly matters, you'll be on your way to a happier and healthier you.

 Learning to honor what works for you and what doesn’t takes time.
 It’s an ongoing process that requires patience, self-compassion, and self-awareness.